chenmike1986/change_pov/preprocess/generate_training_data/readme.txt

+In order to use following programs, you need to install pytorch (1.2.0), torchvision (0.4.0), cudatoolkit (10.0.130), pytorch-pretrained-bert (0.6.2).

 "generate_training_data.py" is used to generate data (arrays of numbers for each training example) for training the mention selection system.
 "generate_training_data_m6.py" is used to generate data (arrays of numbers for each training example) for training